AruniMishra/aws/awsTutorial/AWS.md

 ## Amazon ElastiCache

 - Lazy Loading, as its name implies, is a caching strategy that loads data into the cache only when necessary.

+## Misc

+### AWS Config

+- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.